The Corporate Immigration Review: Panama

 Introduction to the immigration framework

-In recent years, the Panamanian government has adopted new immigration policies, resulting in the issuance of more residence permits and implementing new options for the foreign investors and professionals that come to be part of the economic growth in the country.
+In recent years, the government has adopted new immigration policies, resulting in the issuance of more residence permits and the implementation of new options for the foreign investors and professionals that come to be part of the economic growth in the country.

 Under Panamanian immigration law, different kinds of visas and permits are available, according to the activity or investment to be undertaken by the person or the length of time the person will spend in the country.